Table of Contents

 TAureliusDataset keeps an internal object list that is sometimes used to hold the objects associated with the dataset records.
 When you provide an external object list, the internal list is ignored.
 However, when you use other methods for providing objects, like using cursor (SetSourceCursor), paged TCriteria (SetSourceCriteria), or even a single object (SetSourceObject), then the internal list is used to keep the objects.

-When the internal list is used, when new records are inserted or deleted, they are added to and removed from the internal list.
+When the internal list is used, new records are added to and removed from it when you insert or delete.
 When fetch-on-demand modes are used (cursor and criteria), fetched objects are incrementally added to the list.
 Thus, when you open the dataset you might have 20 objects in the list, when you move the cursor to the end of dataset, you might end up with 100 objects in the list.

 Using Fields